Telecoms, radiocomms and broadcasting equipment: international trade regulations

 - rates of duty payable when your goods enter your export market

-- whether goods are permitted to be sold, eg many countries don’t allow radios that can pick up police radio frequencies
+- whether goods are permitted to be sold, for example many countries don’t allow radios that can pick up police radio frequencies

 You should also consider product safety and other technical standards as your goods may need to be adapted to comply as the rules in your export market may be less or more strict than those of the UK.